XMAMan/RigidBodyPhysicsExamples/readme.md

 For this step: Open the JumpingStick-project from here: https://github.com/XMAMan/RigidBodyPhysicsExamples/tree/master/Source/PhysicExamples.sln

 This project was created by using a WPF.NET 8.0-projecttype and its using the nuget "XMAMan.PhysicEngine" for the physicsimulation.
-For the graphical output this project uses the "XMAMan.GraphicEngine"-nuget.
+For the graphical output this project uses the "XMAMan.PhysicEngine.GrxExtension"-nuget.
 Its also possible, that you use your own way for the graphic-output.
 The Gripper-project will show this.

 To use the XMAMan.GraphicEngine you need to add a border-wpf-element in your MainWindow.xaml: